SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used as entry to the middleware functions

 What it does:
-  1. Validates POLL_INTERVAL to be a correct number
   2. Initialises state
   3. Starts the bridge to listen for new jobs and job results
   4. Starts the controller on the first second of the next minute.
 This is done to try and have all middleware pushing jobs on approximetely the first second of each new minute